l4rz/scaling-up-stylegan2/README.md

 It turned out that augmentations are quite beneficial even with a rather large `TFHQ36K` dataset.
 Without augmentations, the training collapses quite soon.
 Turning it off later leads to mode dropping.
 It could be due to the fact that despite being face-aligned  `TFHQ36K` is still more variant (more poses) compared to `FFHQ` dataset.
 Similarly, the `L` model, I observed no collapses during training of `XL` and `XXL` models.
 Compared to my previous attempts to train such a large network with increased feature maps counts also in lower resolution layers, the network achieved a reasonable samples quality much faster.

 The XL model was trained for 15000 kimg, reaching FID50K of 2.50.
 The same FID50K was achieved by `XXL` model around 8000 kimg ([training log](trainlog.txt)).
-For the `XXL` model the best FID50K was 2.40 after 11000 kimg.
+For the `XXL` model the best FID50K was 2.40 after 11000 kimg. (<b>Update</b>: FID50K reached 1.85 after 25000 kimg with learning rate set to 1.5 × 10<sup>-4</sup>, γ = 5 and `num_fp16_res = 5`.)
 If the correct hyperparameters have been chosen and the model does not diverge, it is useful to continue the training further after achieving a good FID50K.
 Samples get better subjectively, with starker features and better colors.

 ![](images/comparison-l-xl-xxl.jpg)